 Kayleigh also likes the fact that Sophie squeaks.
 She can’t squeeze her hard enough to make her squeak yet, but she laughs up a storm when I do it for her.

 Vulli has also recently come out with the So’ Pure Teether, which is very similar to Sophie, but has easy to grab handles on the sides.
-This one is priced a bit lower, at about $14.00.
+This one is priced a bit lower.

 Do your kids have a favorite teether?
 Do you think they’d like Sophie the Giraffe?